cezarypiatek/cezarypiatek.github.io/src/content/post/why-i-dont-use-mediatr-for-cqrs/index.md

 ## Final thoughts

 `MediatR` seems to be a pretty decent implementation of [mediator patter](https://en.wikipedia.org/wiki/Mediator_pattern) which has its own area of application.
 However, `mediator patter` solves totally different problem than CQRS pattern.
-Of course it can be used to implement CQRS but the cost of adjusting library to play well with CQRS guideline seems to be unjustified considering the simplicity of CQRS patter.
+Of course it can be used to implement CQRS but the cost of adjusting `MediatR` library to play well with CQRS guideline seems to be unjustified considering the simplicity of CQRS patter.
 In my opinion, the popularity of `MediatR` in CQRS apps seems to be a cargo cult which might have roots in CQRS pattern misunderstanding.
 I wonder what's your thoughts on the subject?